42+ Affiliate Programs for Travel Bloggers (Monetize Your Blog)

 Affiliate networks are the best first place to start when looking for ways to monetize your website or blog with affiliate programs to grow your income.

 In general, an affiliate network contains many excellent affiliate partners or brands to work with.
+We work with quite a few that have helped us monetize and create revenue for some time now.

-The affiliate network will act as a connector between you and a company that wants its product represented by influencers or bloggers in a particular industry or field.
+The affiliate network will act as a “connector” between you and a company that wants its product represented by influencers or bloggers in a particular industry or field.

 After a short application process, you can begin working with affiliate managers of companies and start earning commissions on a regular basis.
+In this list of brands, I’ll be commenting on what I think is the important highlight to know about each.

 Travelpayouts